Hey Google! Sunset Your Unnatural Oral Action or I’ll Nofollow You

 In contrast I always have to think how Google engineers are touching themselves when it comes to “manual action”.

 Killing in the Name of

 Many more publications have been using the negative word kill though which reflects the true nature of Google’s move to “power down” Reader:

-Now that Google Reader is dead, the Google word choice is more down to earth.
-They say the data gets “deleted” while the service got “discontinued”.
+After Google Reader was finally dead, the Google word choice became more down to earth.
+They said that the data got “deleted” while the service got “discontinued”.

 Google can be actually matter of fact when they want to.

 In the meantime their public relations department and lawyers are working hard though to limit their liability for any damages they inflict on user and webmasters.

 Of course it’s not just Google Reader.
 Google is making up its own language along the way.

 Links or hyperlinks are part of the virtual Web based completely on technology.